J4ve/gameclip_app/README.md

-# 🎮 GameClip YouTube Uploader
+# 🎮 Video Merger and Uploader

-An open-source desktop tool for streamers and gamers to automatically upload bulk clips and VODs to YouTube — no manual renaming, no repetitive settings, and optional automatic highlight compilations.
+An open-source desktop tool for streamers and video editors to automatically upload bulk clips and VODs to YouTube — no manual renaming, no repetitive settings, and optional automatic highlight compilations.

 ---

 ## ✨ Features (Planned)
 - **Bulk Upload**: Upload multiple clips at once with template-based titles, descriptions, and tags.
-- **Config Profiles**: Save game-specific settings (tags, titles, playlists).
+- **Config Profiles**: Save specific settings (tags, titles, playlists).
 - **Manifest Support**: Use CSV/JSON files to define metadata, publish dates, and highlight flags.
 - **Compilation Mode**: Automatically merge selected clips into a single highlight video using FFmpeg.
 - **Thumbnail Automation**: Generate thumbnails from video frames if none are provided.